Usman Ally

-Usman Ally (born August 27, 1982) is a Pakistani film, stage and television actor.
+Usman Ally (born August 27, 1982) is a Swazi-born Pakistani-American film, stage and television actor.
 Marking his acting debut in 2008, Ally won an Obie Award in 2015 for his role in The Invisible Hand.

 He has appeared in several stage productions including The Elaborate Entrance of Chad Deity, The Jungle Book and a production of Around the World in 80 Days.
 He is known for his on-screen roles such as Fernald the Hook-Handed Man in Netflix's adaptation of A Series of Unfortunate Events, which premiered in 2017 and Andy Malik in Suits.

 Background

 Ally was born in Eswatini (formerly Swaziland) to Pakistani parents.
 He grew up in Kenya, Botswana, Tanzania, and Pakistan.
 According to Ally, his family regularly moved because his father was involved in international trade.

 At age 18, Ally moved to the United States and attended Lewis & Clark College in Portland, Oregon, majoring in theater and cultural anthropology.
 Soon after graduating from Lewis and Clark, he attended the University of Florida, where he graduated magna cum laude with a Master of Fine Arts in acting.
 He has lived in Portland, Chicago, and Los Angeles.